 Festivals of Nepal or festivals celebrating in Nepal is another perspective to explore Nepal.
 As there is ethnic diversity in Nepal, they celebrate different festivals.

-Nepal could be a numerous country with a variable landscape, made bio-diversity, and hundreds of cultures of the residing in it.
+Nepal could be a numerous country with a variable landscape, made bio-diversity, and hundreds of cultures residing in it.
 Every community holds its cultures and traditions that they need to have been following for hundreds of years.
 All of them have their own set of beliefs and festivals to celebrate.

 No wonder The Federal Democratic Republic of Nepal is named the land of festivals.
 Daily could be a day of celebration for one or the opposite community.
-The simplest part of all is one’s pride in one’s own culture and respect for the others.
+The simplest part of all is one’s pride in one’s own culture and respect for others.
 This is often why these varied cultures and festivals are harmoniously synchronous in Nepal.

 It is not possible to say all the festivals celebrated in Nepal; however, we’ve tried to incorporate the favored festivals celebrated by the majority of individuals.

 Losar is Tibetan New Year.
-People celebrate it for many days doing activities like singing, recreation, banqueting, and meets relatives.
+People celebrate it for many days by doing activities like singing, recreation, banqueting, and meeting relatives.
 A colorful crowd gathers within the space around the stupa.
 Many Tibetans are wearing a significant form of stunning ancient costumes typically mixed with western garments.
 They smile, laugh, and greet family and friends as they encounter them within the crowd.
 The atmosphere is saturated with anticipation.
-A group of monk’s diode by a high-rank teacher seems and withstand the lion-framed gate into the inner space of the stupa.
+A group of monks diode by a high-rank teacher seems and withstand the lion-framed gate into the inner space of the stupa.

 Chhath Parva could be a four-day festival celebrated in October or November by the natives of the Mithila region.
 It’s the most important festival in the Terai region.
 The festival is widely known for worshiping Sun God and thanking him for aliment life on earth.
-The worshipers fasting during the day for longevity and prosperity of members of the family and worship the setting Sun.
+The worshipers fast during the day for the longevity and prosperity of members of the family and worship the setting Sun.
 Devotees add up the festival by giving water to the rising Sun consequent morning once day-long fasting.